escalonn/2203-python-trainer-code/PythonReview.md

 - Dynamically Typed Language
     - You do not need to declare types
     - There are optional type annotations
-        - are only for hinting and have 0 affect on actual code execution
+        - are only for hinting and have 0 effect on actual code execution
 - Strongly Typed Language
     - Variables cannot be implicitly coerced into other types
         - "Hello" + 100